You have a lot of choices when it comes to what to eat in pregnancy. What you really want are the most important nutrients for a growing baby.

 Carbs have gotten such a bad rap these days.
 It’s the new trendy food to hate (like when we were all told that we had to hate fat, eggs, salt, etc. It’s always something).
 But, carbs are not all bad.
 And not all carbs are created equal.
 You need carbs in pregnancy for energy!
 Remember you’re eating for two!

-Best sources of carbs in pregnancy:
+Best sources of carbs:

 - Bake potatoes